tytydraco/yessleep/out/I_was_famous_for_nine_terrible_days_and_you_dont_remember_the_unspeakable_things_that_you_did.md

 “I’ll dispose of them,” He choked, as if gasping for air.

-Ian unexpectedly birthed something through the narrow canal of his compressed lips.
-I’d never been so horrified by the mere sight of a tongue’s tip, but it told a dreadful story.
+Then Ian unexpectedly birthed something through the narrow canal of his compressed lips.
+I’d never been so haunted by the mere sight of a tongue’s tip, but it told a dreadful story.
 The snake moved almost imperceptibly from one side to the other.
 Not quite licking lips.
 Not quite doing anything human.
-Then it retreated to the darkened depths of mystery behind the man’s terrifying smile, and there followed a moment of stillness.
+It retreated to the depths of mystery behind the man’s terrifying smile, and there followed a moment of stillness.

-I screamed when Ian slammed his foot onto the accelerator, refusing to avert his gaze from me as our vehicle tore forwards.
+I screamed when Ian slammed his foot onto the accelerator.
+He refused to avert his gaze from me as our vehicle tore forwards.

 The crowd scrambled to part down the middle, creating a safe passage for us.
-I closed my eyes and slammed my hands against my ears to mute the haunting clunks of bodies rolling off the bonnet.
-What horrified me more than the driver’s series of near-murders, for which the man would ultimately face no repercussions, was the unaffected temperament of the crowd.
+I closed my eyes and slammed my hands against my ears to mute the terrifying clunks of bodies falling off the bonnet.
+What horrified me more than the driver’s series of near-murders, however, was the unaffected temperament of the crowd.
 The injured fans did not shriek, but continued to squeal excitably, pounding on the windows as the car scorched past them.

 Ian only diverted his attention from me to look at the road for fleeting moments.
 He clumsily manoeuvred to Rockwood Place, at the side of The Ritz, finally providing me with a route of access to the Stage Door.

 “You’re here,” He croaked, tears now streaming down his cheeks as some foreign emotion passed across his face.

-I suddenly realised that none of these people were joyous, and the drive behind their hysteria became a terrifying mystery to me.
+I suddenly realised that none of these people were joyous, and the cause of their hysteria became a menacing mystery.
 It wasn’t sadness.
-Some form of rage, perhaps, but even that did not explain it.
-It was something foreign.
-An emotion that would’ve driven my ‘fans’ to do terrible things if I’d only let them get close enough.
+It seemed like some form of rage, but even that did not explain it.
+It was alien.
+An emotion that would’ve driven my ‘fans’ to do terrible things if I’d only allowed them to get close enough.

 Feeling Ian’s smiling face inch closer, lips drifting farther apart to reveal that unnatural tongue once more, I fled the car in unbridled horror.
 It was a brief sprint from the vehicle to the Stage Door, but my calves felt limp and lifeless by the time I reached it.
 My ears throbbed from the roar of the fans who’d noticed me fleeing the vehicle.
 I heard the soles of shoes pounding against tarmac as they pursued me.